OzTamir/Databases-Project/README.md

 Those are the things left to do before I submit the project.
 The sub-lists are by order of importance.

   - Finish the actual project part:
-    - Editing/Deleting inventory, products, categories, suppliers, orders
+    - Editing/Deleting products, categories, suppliers, orders
-    - Viewing products, categories
     - Creating categories

   - Minor improvments :